rust-lang/blog.rust-lang.org/posts/2024-07-26-crates-io-development-update.md

 ## Dark mode

 If your operating system is set to dark mode, you may have noticed that crates.io now automatically switches to a dark user interface theme.
-This change was made to make the website more comfortable to use for users who prefer dark themes.
 If you don't like the dark theme, you can still switch back to the light theme by clicking the color theme icon in the top right corner of the page.
 By default, the theme will be set based on your operating system's theme settings, but you can also override this setting manually.

 ![Dark Mode Screenshot](../../../images/2024-07-26-crates-io-development-update/dark-mode.png)

-Similar to GitHub, we now also support dark/light theme support for images in your `README.md` files:
+Similar to GitHub, we now also have dark/light theme support for images in your `README.md` files:

 ```html
 <picture>